Primary Research Area

 She is a member of International Society for Microbial Ecology, the American Society for Microbiology, American Chemical Society, and Association of Environmental Engineering and Science Professors.

 For more information

 Dr. Mens main research goal is to promote the development of sustainable biotechnologies for cleaner water and a safer environment, by advancing the fundamental knowledge of microbial metabolic diversities and microbe-microbe interactions in built and natural environments.
 She has research interests in understanding and optimizing functional microbial consortia using conventional and high-throughput molecular and analytical approaches (e.g. metagenomics, metatranscriptomic and metabolomics), for a variety of applications, such as groundwater bioremediation, anaerobic wastewater and biosolid treatment, fate and biotransformation pathways of contaminants with emerging concerns (CECs).
-Her primary research areas include: 1) simultaneous removal of green house gas and nitrogen nutrient from anaerobic digestion effluent using enriched communities with anaerobic methane and ammonia oxidizing bacteria; 2) linkages between the fate of antimicrobial chemicals and the development of antibiotic resistance in environmental microorganisms; 3) identification of key enzymes in activated sludge for biotransforming CECs; 4) development of antifouling materials, understanding the behavior of resistant microbes; 5) implementation of resilient and robust microbial consortia to recover value-added compounds from biosolids.
+Her primary research areas include: 1) simultaneous removal of green house gas and nitrogen nutrient from anaerobic digestion effluent using enriched communities with anaerobic methane and ammonia oxidizing bacteria; 2) linkages between the fate of antimicrobial chemicals and the development of antibiotic resistance in environmental microorganisms; 3) identification of key enzymes in activated sludge for biotransforming CECs; 4) implementation of resilient and robust microbial consortia to recover value-added compounds from biosolids.